 Impact of GST on women’s life

-Below is a summary of how GST will affect women and how costly or cheap are going to be women’s products.
+Below is a summary of how GST will affect women and how costly or cheap they are going to be women’s products.

-- At the same time, 18% tax will be charged on pasta, corn flax, soup, jam, ice cream, instant food mixes, mineral water, flavored refined sugar, pasta, pastries, cake, and preserved vegetables.
+- At the same time, an 18% tax will be charged on pasta, corn flax, soup, jam, ice cream, instant food mixes, mineral water, flavored refined sugar, pasta, pastries, cake, and preserved vegetables.

 Clothes and Shoes